MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Content.md

 - **UTF7** Uses UTF-7.
 - **UTF8** Uses UTF-8.
 - **UTF32** Uses UTF-32 with the little-endian byte order.

+Encoding is a dynamic parameter that the FileSystem provider adds to `Set-Content`.
+This parameter works only in file system drives.

 ```yaml
 Type: FileSystemCmdletProviderEncoding